Dean's Ambassador Program

 Our Mission

 The mission of the Dean’s Ambassador Program (DAP) is to involve a dynamic group of students dedicated to volunteering and supporting NTC’s strategic endeavors for the upcoming years in a diverse range of college activities.
-The Dean’s Ambassadors perform two crucial roles: to provide advice and feedback to the Dean and to represent NTC in various functions and alumni events throughout the year.
+The Dean’s Ambassadors perform two crucial roles: providing feedback to the College and representing NTC as ambassadors in various functions and alumni events throughout the year.

-The NTC Dean's Ambassador program is a distinguished program that works with a diverse group of students, selected by NTC who will represent the college and Dean in various capacities at the university.
-Students may also represent the college at alumni and business events, both on and off the campus.
+The NTC Dean's Ambassador Program brings together NTC students, selected by their peers, to represent the college and the Dean in various capacities.
+Ambassadors play a vital role in fostering community and may also represent the college at alumni and business events, both on and off campus.
+Dean's Ambassadors can assist with college, university and community functions.

 Program Information

-Candidates aspiring to become Dean's Ambassadors should demonstrate a profound commitment to leadership and service, coupled with a genuine enthusiasm for the role.
-Ideal Ambassadors must exhibit a curiosity and eagerness to learn from diverse populations.
+Candidates aspiring to become Dean's Ambassadors should demonstrate a profound commitment to leadership and service, coupled with genuine enthusiasm for the role.

 • Eligibility is open to Sophomore, Junior, or Senior students maintaining a commendable GPA of 3.0 or higher, while also ensuring good academic and conduct standing.